-The following free electricity generator circuit in cars and motorcycles was inspired from the oscillating dolls, and idols inside vehicles which may be seen constantly swaying and moving due to the vehicle's uneven motion or whenever brakes are applied.
+The following regenerative electricity generator circuit in cars and motorcycles was inspired from the oscillating dolls, and idols inside vehicles which may be seen constantly swaying and moving due to the vehicle's uneven motion or whenever brakes are applied.

 How Energy is Wasted in Vehicles During Braking

 Whenever a vehicle is stopped or braked, a huge amount of energy is wasted in the process, and an equivalent amount of energy is further wasted while the vehicle in restarted.
 A simple motor generator concept helps to extract valuable free electricity from cars and vehicles whenever brakes are applied or even while the vehicle is moving with frequently altering speeds.

 I have already discussed an interesting article regarding how to convert your vehicle braking system into a efficient regenerative braking system, here we apply the same concept but not for assisting the vehicle rather for using the electricity for any alternate use such as for charging a cellphone, battery etc.

 The following figure shows a simple motor pendulum set up where the pendulum is developed in the form of a circular load with a dislocated center of gravity towards the periphery of the circle.